Unami language: History

 This system was continued down to Common Delaware, but Munsee and Unami have innovated separately with respect to the vowel systems.

-Revival attempts
+Revival

 The dominant modern version of the Southern Unami dialect called Lenape is taught by the Delaware Tribe of Indians, headquartered in Bartlesville, Oklahoma, which manages the Lenape Language Preservation Project.
 The same dialect was spoken by the Delaware Nation in Anadarko in the southwestern part of Oklahoma.
 Both Oklahoma and Delaware tribes have recorded native speakers and produced written lessons for instruction, which are available for sale from Various Indian Peoples Publishing Company, located in Texas.
 These efforts, in conjunction with other community efforts, comprise an attempt to preserve the language.

 Some descriptions of the Northern Unami dialect as spoken during the 18th century are given by Moravian missionary John Heckewelder.

 Phonology

 Consonants

 Unami has been analyzed as having contrastive geminate and non-geminate obstruent consonants, although this contrast is relatively weak.
 A full analysis of the status of the geminates, also known as long consonants, is not available, and more than one analysis of Delaware consonants has been proposed.
 The long consonants are described as having low functional yield, and they differentiate relatively few pairs of words but occur in contrasting environments.
 Some examples of contrastive geminate pairs include: ná k·ə́ntka·n 'then you (sg.) danced' versus ná kə́ntka·n 'then there was dancing'; ní p·ɔ́·m 'his thigh' versus ní pɔ́·m 'the ham'; and nsa·s·a·k·ənə́mən 'I stuck it out repeatedly' versus nsa·sa·k·ənə́mən 'I stuck it out slowly'.

 There are also rules that lengthen consonants in certain environments.
 The length mark /(ː)/ is used to indicate gemination of a preceding consonant or vowel length, although in the literature on Unami the raised dot (·) is often used for these purposes, as other diacritics may be used above vowels (see below).

 In the following chart, the usual transcription used in the sources is given with the IPA in brackets.